The Health Benefits of Bitter Gourd

 An early animal study published in 2008 in Diabetes Research and Clinical Practice found that bitter melon helped reduce intestinal fat production and fed a high-fat diet.
 Attributed by excess fat around the stomach and abdomen, intestinal fatness is associated with increased risk of conditions such as heart disease, diabetes etc..

-- Bitter melons are probably safe for most people when they are eaten by mouth for up to three months.
-But it can trigger side effects such as headache, stomach upset, stomach ache, nausea, vomiting, and diarrhea.
+Bitter Gourd are probably safe for most people when they are eaten by mouth for up to three months.
+But triggered some side effects of bitter gourd such as headache, stomach upset, stomach ache, nausea, vomiting, and diarrhea.

 - There is not enough evidence to determine whether the bitter melon is safe when applied to the skin.